Add as a Google preferred source

 Search engines evaluate external links based on six core signals:

-- Trust level of the linking domain.
+• Trust level of the linking domain.
 A link from a long‑standing news site, a respected .edu, or a known industry blog carries more weight than one from a site with thin, duplicated, or spam content.

-- Popularity of the source page.
-A mention from a page that has many strong backlinks passes more link equity than a link buried on an orphan page with no visitors.
+• Popularity of the source page: A mention from a page that has many strong backlinks passes more link equity than a link buried on an orphan page with no visitors.

-- Link diversity.
-Earning links from many domains shows broader support than getting lots of links from a single site.
+• Link diversity: Earning links from many domains shows broader support than getting lots of links from a single site.

-- Ownership patterns.
-If several domains are owned by the same company and link heavily to one another, those links often count less than true third‑party mentions.
-Search engines have become good at spotting clear self‑promotion techniques.
+• Ownership patterns: If several domains are owned by the same company and link heavily to one another, those links often carry less significance than true third‑party mentions.

 Collectively, these signals tell search engines about the quality of an inbound link earned by a website.